LIPASE INHIBITORS

 GI side effects (during year 4) 36% 23% N/A

-• The orlistat group had significant decreases in vitamin A, K, E, and D when compared to placebo.
+• Orlistat-treated patients had significant decreases in vitamins A, K, E, and D compared to placebo.
 However, the average level of each vitamin remained within the normal reference range throughout the study.

-• Significant diabetes prevention was only seen in patients with impaired glucose tolerance.
-The incidence of diabetes was low in normal patients (2.7%) and therefore, the study was underpowered to detect a difference in this group.
+• Diabetes prevention was only significant in patients with impaired glucose tolerance.
+In euglycemic patients, diabetes incidence was too low to detect a significant difference.

 Findings: Compared with lifestyle changes alone, orlistat plus lifestyle changes resulted in a greater reduction in the incidence of type 2 diabetes over 4 years and produced greater weight loss in a clinically representative obese population.
 Difference in diabetes incidence was detectable only in the impaired glucose tolerance subgroup; weight loss was similar in subjects with impaired glucose tolerance or normal glucose tolerance.